 camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes

-- Biopsy of the tumor.
-A sample of the tumor is taken and checked under a microscope for cancer cells.
-A
+Biopsy of the tumor.
+A small piece (sample) of the tumor is taken and tested for cancer cells.
+A biopsy

-biopsy is needed to diagnose osteosarcoma.
-The biopsy may be done with a needle or
+is needed to diagnose osteosarcoma.
+The biopsy may be done with a needle or with surgery.

-with surgery.
-It’s very important that a biopsy be done by a doctor with experience
+It’s very important that a biopsy be done by a doctor with experience and knowledge

-After a diagnosis of osteosarcoma, other tests will be done.
+After a diagnosis of osteosarcoma, other tests might be done.
 These help your child's

 healthcare providers learn more about the cancer.
-They will show how much and how
+They can show how much and how far

-far the cancer has spread (metastasized) in your child's body.
-A stage grouping is
+the cancer has spread (metastasized) in your child's body.
+A stage grouping is then

-The most commonly used system uses stage groupings with a value of 1 to 3.
+A commonly used staging system uses stage groupings with a value of 1 to 3.
 They are

 written as Roman numerals I, II, and III.
 Some staging systems add a stage 4 (IV).